Remembrance Through the Years—Family Ties That Bind Us Together

 In the 1970s, my sister and I planted the seeds of our grandfather’s trees in our parents’ backyard in Millbrae, where we grew up, from the fruit of his San Francisco trees.

 To prepare for planting, I was tilling up the ground with a spade, and my sister was placing the seeds.
 I accidentally almost chopped off her little finger.
-She still has the scar.
 It was a very traumatic event for both of us.
 She was holding her finger, bleeding profusely, in severe pain.
 I was terribly frightened.
 I had chopped off her little finger.
+She still has the scar.

 Much later, still over 25 years ago, she planted some starter vines at her former home in Grass Valley, California.
 She also gave small cherry plum trees to her three daughters for their California homes when they got older, as well as some that are now planted in her new home in North Carolina.